Trade guide

 Overview

 Smart home installers set up integrated home automation systems including lighting control, security systems, heating automation, and whole-house audio-visual systems.
 With the growing popularity of smart homes and the Internet of Things (IoT), qualified installers are in increasing demand.
-This tech-forward trade combines electrical knowledge with IT skills and offers excellent opportunities for specialists who understand both hardware and software.
+The trade combines electrical knowledge with IT skills, and pays best for installers who understand both hardware and software.

 What Smart Home Installers Do